Mariusz Stępiński: Aris Limassol

 On 6 August 2021, he was loaned to Cypriot side Aris Limassol with an option to buy at the end of the season.
 He made his debut on 22 August 2021, where he played for 65 minutes.
 On 31 August 2022, Stępiński returned to Aris on a permanent basis.
 He helped the team win their first ever domestic championship.

 Omonia

 In the 2024 January transfer window, Stępinski moved to Omonia for an undisclosed fee.

+Korona Kielce

+After over eight years of playing abroad, Stępiński returned to Poland and joined Ekstraklasa club Korona Kielce on 23 December 2025, signing a half-year deal with a two-year extension option.
+On his return to Polish football, he scored both goals for Korona in a 2–1 away win over Legia Warsaw on 31 January 2026.
+His extension option was triggered by Korona on 31 May 2026.

 International career

 Stępiński represented Poland at various youth levels.
 He made his first senior appearance on 2 February 2013 in an international friendly against Romania.
 Poland won 4–1, with Stępiński being subbed on in the 84th minute.

 He also played at the 2012 UEFA European Under-17 Football Championship.

 He was selected as part of the senior squad for the UEFA Euro 2016.